rwhite5279/towers_of_hanoi/README.md

     that, for programmers comfortable with lists, the class is another layer of abstraction.
 This is still just a vertical column of values used to represent the towers.
 We need to move on to the graphics!
+* `towers-v5-list-turtle_based.py`
+    This solution is truly graphical based, with each disk on the tower represented by a rectangle of proportional width, implemented as a "turtle" using Python's turtle graphics.
+One of the major challenges in this version is getting the appropriate disk (turtle) to display at an appropriate position on the screen.
+Miscellaneous pixel adjustments are present throughout this version.
+One of the nice things about this system is the fact that the screen doesn't need to be redrawn for each disk move: a disk can be moved more-or-less directly to its new position on an adjacent tower.
+    Although the current version is just a tower of 6 and with a turtle speed of 2, those values can be adjusted in the program.
+Set the turtle speed to 0 to have it proceed as quickly as possible!

 The Towers of Hanoi Problem